Fluffy-Lion/quote-app/README.md

 # Quote app from the donald

-this app is purely for practise react skills and humour
+this app is purely to practise react skills and humour